fundphys/star-miner/README.md

 Extracts the start image propertis from the fits images.

 # Dep
   python3 -m venv env
-  pip install astropy
-  pip install photutils
+  pip install astropy, photutils, scipy

 # How to